Patrick Bornhauser: Racing career

 Bornhauser started competing in hillclimbing and then rallying.
-In 1994 he started circuit racing in the Peugeot 905 Spider Cup, finishing fifth.
+In 1994, he started circuit racing in the Peugeot 905 Spider Cup, finishing fifth.

-From 1995 he raced the VBM 400 GTC (VBM stood for Vehicles Bornhauser-Metz, started by Bornhauser and fellow driver Jean-François Metz), in BPR Global GT Series races in 1995–96 and then in French GT until 2001.
+From 1995, Bornhauser raced the VBM 400 GTC (VBM stood for Vehicles Bornhauser-Metz, started by Bornhauser and fellow driver Jean-François Metz), in BPR Global GT Series races in 1995–96 and then in French GT until 2001.

 Bornhauser switched to a Porsche for 2002, and then to a Chrysler Viper GTS-R in 2004 with which he won his first French GT titles in 2004 and 2005.
-In 2006 he made his 24 Hours of Le Mans debut in a Larbre Competition Ferrari 550 Maranello.
-The following year he raced an Aston Martin DBR9 for Larbre.
+In 2006, he made his 24 Hours of Le Mans debut in a Larbre Competition Ferrari 550 Maranello.
+The following year, he raced an Aston Martin DBR9 for Larbre.

-In 2008 he won the French GT title for a third time after sharing a Larbre-run Saleen S7 with Christophe Bouchut, which they also raced at Le Mans.
+In 2008, Bornhauser won the French GT title for a third time after sharing a Larbre-run Saleen S7 with Christophe Bouchut, which they also raced at Le Mans.
 Bornhauser regained the French GT title in 2010 in a Larbre-run Porsche together with Laurent Groppi.

 After two years away, Bornhauser returned to Le Mans in 2011 and won the GTE-Am class in a Chevrolet Corvette C6.R entered by Larbre.
 He repeated the feat with the same team and car in 2012.